yummyshop/GraphPyShop/README.md

 - Update remote_schema_url in pyproject.toml

-Modify and the required graphql queries under `graphpyshop/queries` Run `python -m graphpyshop generate` to generate the code for the client Run `python -m build` to build the client
+Modify and the required graphql queries under `graphpyshop/queries` Run `python -m graphpyshop generate-queries` to generate graphql queries for the client Run `python -m graphpyshop generate-client` to generate the code for the client Run `python -m build` to build the client

 # Roadmap